pratikCse13-zz/chatApplication/README.md

 # chatApplication

-a simple application to send and receive messages and documens
+a simple application to send and receive messages and documents

 to run the app::